Context Graph vs Knowledge Graph: Key Differences for AI

 Permalink to “Active metadata enrichment”

-The graph continuously evolves through automated classification, lineage propagation, quality monitoring, and user feedback.
-Semantic models stay aligned with real system behavior as data and usage change.
+The graph continuously evolves through active metadata collection: automated classification, lineage propagation, quality monitoring, and user feedback, keeping semantic models aligned with real system behavior.

 Governance-aware context serving